queryverse/DataValues.jl/README.md

 Indexing
 ========
-Indexing into a `NullableArray{T}` is just like indexing into a regular `Array{T}`, except that the returned object will always be of type `Nullable{T}` rather than type `T`.
-One can expect any indexing pattern that works on an `Array` to work on a `NullableArray`.
-This includes using a `NullableArray` to index into any container object that sufficiently implements the `AbstractArray` interface:
+Indexing into a `DataArray2{T}` is just like indexing into a regular `Array{T}`, except that the returned object will always be of type `DataValue{T}` rather than type `T`.
+One can expect any indexing pattern that works on an `Array` to work on a `DataArray2`.
+This includes using a `DataArray2` to index into any container object that sufficiently implements the `AbstractArray` interface:
 ```julia
 julia> A = [1:5...]
 5-element Array{Int64,1}: